Universidad station (Puerto Rico)

 Universidad is a rapid transit station in San Juan agglomeration, Puerto Rico.
 It is located between Río Piedras and Piñero stations on the only line of the Tren Urbano system, in the Río Piedras area of the city of San Juan.
 The station is named after the University of Puerto Rico campus which it serves.
-The trial service ran in 2004, however, the regular service only started on 6 June 2005.
+Trial service ran in 2004; regular service started on 6 June 2005.